awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 ## Enable insights in the X\-Ray console<a name="xray-console-enable-insights"></a>

 Insights must be enabled for each group you want to use insights features with\.
-You can enable insights from the **Groups** page
+You can enable insights from the **Groups** page\.

 1. Open the [X\-Ray console](https://console.aws.amazon.com/xray/home#/service-map)\.